 Hose size is measured by its inner diameter.

-A 3/8" hose will have a hole in the center that is exactly 3/8" in diameter.
+A 3/8" hose will have a hole in the center that is exactly 3/8" in diameter regardless of how the outer diameter of the hose varies.
+And it does, depending on the type of hose and the manufacturer.

-Will all same size hoses have the same outer diameter (O.D.)?
+So, will all same size air hoses have the same outer diameter (O.D.)?
 Nope, they won't.

 Different manufacturers offer air hose with varying wall thickness.
 Therefore, one 3/8" hose might be just under 1" in outer diameter, another might be a 1 1/4" outer diameter, yet in both cases the I.D. will still be 3/8", identifying this one as a 3/8" hose.

-It is often the higher priced hose that has a larger O.D. due to that manufacturer using more mass in the wall thickness or integrating reinforcement nto the hose wall for greater burst strength.
+It is often the higher priced hose that has a larger O.D. due to more mass in the wall thickness or integrating reinforcement into the hose wall for greater burst strength.

-First, make sure they are talking about hose and not tubing, then you have to clarify where the dimension they gave you came from.
+First, make sure they are talking about hose and not tubing.
+Take the time to clarify where the dimension they give you come from.

-You need to know the air hose I.D. to get fittings that are sized correctly.
+If it is air hose you are getting fittings for, you need to know the air hose I.D. to get fittings that are sized correctly for that hose.

-In the photo left, the hose separated from the connector within moments of me adding air to the line.
+In the photo above, the hose separated from the connector within moments of me adding air to the line.
+Not a good quality product, at all.

-And, PVC hose gets hard when the weather cools.
-So it's quite difficult to handle when it's cooler out in the workshop.
+Further, PVC hose gets hard when the weather cools making it quite difficult to orient or coil when it's cooler out in the workshop.

-A rubber hose is flexible in all weather, and is abrasion resistant.
+A rubber hose is quite flexible in all but extreme cold weather, and is abrasion resistant.
 Air hoses often get trod on or have things like fork trucks running over them.
 Do yourself a favor.
 Buy a better quality hose if you want it to stand up to this abuse.

 If you have two or more air hoses with couplers and connectors installed on them, you can connect one hose to the other, extending your air hose length almost indefinitely.